 Breathing While Racing

 It is easy to maintain a breathing pattern during training, but at the time of the race, it is a hard job to do the same.
 Before the beginning of the race, your nerves can increase your breathing rate.
-As a result, you’ll feel harder to maintain the rhythm of breathing during the race.
+As a result, you’ll find it harder to maintain the rhythm of breathing during the race.

 Therefore, maintaining a specific breathing pattern can help you focus and gain the race’s pace.
 While passing the opponent in the race, your breathing pattern may change.
 But returning to the regular practice can again help you to get back your pace.